etohgame/kit/docs/client-objects/killbricks.md

 # Kill Bricks

-Kill Bricks deal damage to characters that come into contact with them.
+Kill Bricks deal damage to players that come into contact with them.
 Damage from Kill Bricks are typically dealt in fixed values.

 ## Use Cases

-Kill Bricks are used to deal damage to the player.
-Avoid using them excessively as this can cause annoying gameplay.
+Kill Bricks are used to deal damage to the player, for example to punish the player for falling or to keep them moving.
+Avoid using them excessively as this can create annoying gameplay.

 ## Configuration